decrinoa/spinodal_decomposition/README.md

 # Remarks on the method used for the Laplacian calculation

-The second-order derivatives can be easily handled by replacing them with central differences.
+The second-order derivatives can be easily handled by replacing them with central differences[2].
 The most widely used difference approximation of the second-order derivative is:

 $$ \frac{\partial^2 f(x_i,y_j)}{\partial x^2} \approx \frac{f_{i+1}^{j} - 2 f_{i}^{j} + f_{i-1}^{j}}{{\Delta x}^2}. $$